eventyfy/extern.js/README.md

-The external symbols can only be created, modified and deleted in php.
-They are can only be READ in javascript.

 Usage:

 PHP:
 1.include the file "extern.php"

 	include "extern/extern.php";

 2.Define an external symbol.

 	$var1 = new extern("global","var1");

 Where $var1 is the php variable holding the refrence to the extern symbol "var1" in the  "global" scope.
 If an extern symbol "var1" already exists in the "global" scope then a refrence will be created in $var1, otherwise if there isnt an extern symbol of the name "var1" in the "global" scope then a new symbol will be created with the default value of 0. if the scope name given does not exist then a new scope will be created.

 2.Reading the value of an extern symbol.

-	$var1->value();	//returns the value of the extern symbol "var1" being pointed by php variable $var1 3.Writing to an extern symbols
+	$var1->value();	//returns the value of the extern symbol "var1" being pointed by php variable $var1

+3.Writing to an extern symbols

 	$var1->value(10);// writes the value 10 in the exter symbol "var1" being pointed by php variable $var1